Lycian Way: Trail

 Clow wrote a guidebook in which the characteristics of the trail, such as the width of the path, the kinds of waymarks, and the distance and hiking time of the stages, are described.
 The history and natural surroundings are also described.
-The book also has detailed trail maps, descriptions of the sections and information about villages en-route The latest edition (2022) includes several extensions to the trail, including the St Nicholas Ways route network in the hills above Demre, and an alternative route, the Lyra Way, aeround Mt Olympos Buy the book from this site.
+The book also has detailed trail maps, descriptions of the sections and information about villages en-route The latest edition (2022) includes several extensions to the trail, including the St Nicholas Ways route network in the hills above Demre, and an alternative route, the Lyra Way, around Mt Olympos.

+The trail is characterized by a mixture of different views and walking experiences as the trail travels through the mountainous coast.
+The region is characterized by strawberry trees, pine trees and carobs in lower regions.
+The higher regions have cedars and junipers.

 Climate

 The region has hot, dry summers and mild winters with low annual rainfall due to the prevailing Mediterranean climate.
 The hiking season is long; however, the best time is the spring season, when the hills are still snow covered and the landscape is covered with flowers.
 The months of October and November in the autumn season also offer enjoyable hiking as the heat and humidity decrease gradually.

 At higher elevations and on the mountain peaks, weather reminiscent of all four seasons can be experienced in one day.
 Low-elevation areas are quite hot for hiking activity in mid-May and mid-September.
 Rain and storms can be experienced in December and January.
 From January to early April, there is usually snow at elevations over 1500 m.
 Between November and February, downpours can occur.

 Equipment

 The recommended equipment required for hiking in the Lycian Way consists of soft-soled, ankle-grasping, breathable hiking boots, quick-drying pants and socks, moisture-wicking fabric shirts, headgear, cheesecloth for covering the neck, raincoat, spare clothes and underwear, sunglasses, sunscreen, and a backpack.
-It is also useful to have a swimsuit and towel.
+It is useful to have a swimsuit and towel.

 Other useful equipment includes compass, trail map, whistle, pocket knife, headlight, camera, lighter, spare battery, a small first-aid kit, and a mobile phone.